Three on a Match

 Three on a Match is a 1932 American pre-Code crime drama film released by Warner Bros.
+Pictures.
 It was directed by Mervyn LeRoy and stars Joan Blondell, Warren William, Ann Dvorak, and Bette Davis.
 The film also features Lyle Talbot, Humphrey Bogart, Allen Jenkins, and Edward Arnold.

 Plot

 Three women who went to the same New York City elementary school (P.S.
 62), Mary, Ruth, and Vivian, meet again ten years later.
 They each light a cigarette from the same match and discuss the superstition that such an act is unlucky, and will lead to Vivian, the last to light her cigarette, being the first to die.

 Mary is a showgirl who has established stability in her life after spending some time in a reform school, while Ruth works as a stenographer.
 Vivian is the best-off of the three, married to a prominent lawyer, Robert Kirkwood, and with a young son, Robert Jr., but she has grown dissatisfied with her life, and decides to take a trip to Europe.

 Shortly before Vivian and Junior are about to set sail, Mary boards the ocean liner with two men to attend a bon voyage party for some friends.
 Gambler Michael Loftus, one of the two men, flirts with Vivian, and ends up persuading her to run away with him.
 Minutes before the ship leaves port, Vivian gets Junior and her luggage and disembarks.

 Vivian and Michael live a very shabby and rather dissolute life, causing Mary concern about Vivian's neglect of Junior.
 Mary tells Robert, nearly mad over the disappearance of the boy, where to find him.
 Both Mary and Ruth are very fond of Junior, and Robert falls in love with Mary.
 He proposes to her, and hires Ruth to be Junior's governess.
 Mary and Robert marry the same day his divorce from Vivian becomes final.